intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Simple-Layers.md

 ```

  Reverse the input w.r.t given dimension.
- The input can be a Tensor or Table. __Dimension is one-based index__
+ The input can be a Tensor or Table. `Dimension` is one-based index.

 **Scala example:**